Scleroderma - Medical Condition

 Once scleroderma has been diagnosed, the doctor can determine whether it is localized or generalized.
 The presence of certain antibodies helps to identify which type of scleroderma is present.

 There is no cure for scleroderma.
 However, there are medications that can reduce symptoms and organ damage.
-Pulmonary hypertension, for example, can usually be well controlled.

 Limited scleroderma is usually treated with topical (applied to the skin) treatments such as moisturizers or topical corticosteroid creams.
 Generalized scleroderma (involving the internal organs) may be treated with medications that improve blood flow, promote esophagus and bowel function, keep the kidneys functioning, and control high blood pressure.